 - (b) Whoever, when answering questions described in subsection (a) of this section, and under the conditions or circumstances described in such subsection, willfully gives any answer that is false, shall be fined not more than $500.

-In practice, no one has been prosecuted for not filling out the census since 1970, according to a 2014 Politifact article.
+Note that the Sentencing Reform Act of 1984 has increased the fine for any criminal misdemeanor to as much as $5,000.
+In practice, though, no one has been prosecuted for not filling out the census since 1970, according to a 2014 Politifact article.

 These links will help you learn more: